skrodahl/NewTon/releases/README.md

 ## Release Notes vs Changelog

 Release notes (this folder + `Docs/ReleaseNotes/`) tell the **user's story** — what's new, what's better, why it matters.
-They should read like a narrative, not a diff.
+They are longer and more detailed than the changelog: full context, motivation, contributor credits, the narrative behind the changes.

-The **changelog** (`CHANGELOG.md`) is the **developer's record** — what changed, where, and in which files.
-It includes Files Changed sections and implementation details that don't belong in release notes.
+The **changelog** (`CHANGELOG.md`) is the **developer's record** — concise entries covering what changed, why, and which files were affected.
+Every version entry should have a "Files changed" section.

 When writing release notes, focus on value: what does the user see, what problem is solved, what's the experience.
-Leave the file lists and function names for the changelog.
+No file lists or function names unless required for the story.

 ## Notes